Who is eligible to attend Michigan Great Lakes Virtual Academy (MGLVA)?

 Will my child have the same graduation opportunities as students in traditional public schools?

-Yes, we are a public school in Michigan, so students can earn a diploma issued by MGLVA based upon successful completion and mastery of course content.
+Yes.
+We are a public school in Michigan, so students can earn an MGLVA-issued diploma upon successful completion and mastery of course content.

-The MGLVA K–5 Program is a mastery-based program.
+The MGLVA elementary program is a mastery-based program.
 Students are required to work through the curriculum to complete lessons and attend live virtual sessions with their teacher throughout the school year.
-Middle school and high school students work through their lessons using a combination of asynchronous and synchronous (live) learning with their content area teachers and their class cohort and have quizzes, tests, and other assigned school work due on certain dates.
+Middle school and high school students work through their lessons using a combination of asynchronous and synchronous (live) learning with their content area teachers and their class cohort and have quizzes, tests, and other assigned schoolwork due on certain dates.

-What happens if my K–5 student completes a course mid-year?
+What happens if my elementary student completes a course mid-year?

-When a student completes a course, MGLVA will send him or her to the next level up until March 31 of any school year.
+When an elementary student completes a course by March 31 of any school year, MGLVA will send them to the next level.
 After April 1, courses cannot be ordered again until the next fall.
 Teachers work closely with students to help pace the curriculum to meet the student's goals for advancement.

 Do you provide curriculum for special needs children?

-Depending on a child's IEP, we can tailor your child’s learning experience to meet your student's needs.
+Depending on a child's IEP, we can tailor your child’s learning experience to meet their needs.
 To discuss your child's needs with us, please contact our office, and we will put you in touch with our special education team.

-The beauty of our K–5 program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
+The beauty of our elementary program is that it's flexible enough to meet children where they are in any given subject and take them where they want to go.
 Placement assessments taken online during the enrollment process allow us to place your student in the appropriate level of curriculum.
 So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your curriculum and lesson plans to meet his or her abilities.
-High school students have the opportunity to take more advanced courses, including AP® courses.
+High school students have the opportunity to take more advanced courses, including honors and AP® courses.